wso2/docs-is/en/docs/guides/adaptive-auth/age-based-adaptive-auth.md

-# Configure User Age-Based Adaptive Authentication
+# Configure user age-based adaptive authentication

 This page guides you through configuring user age-based adaptive authentication for a sample web application.